Two men jailed for 'unprecedented' drug conspiracy to smuggle methamphetamine and cocaine by sea

 "He has to look his whanau in the eye," said Laybourn.
 "He's a good man who has done a very stupid thing."

-In sentencing Taukiri to two years and six months in prison, and Denton to two years, Judge Menzies said the pair had succumbed to the temptation of fast money.
+In sentencing Taukiri to two years and six months in prison, and Denton to three years, Judge Menzies said the pair had succumbed to the temptation of fast money.

 The judge said Denton was recruited to the international criminal organisation in June 2016, and in turn recruited Taukiri for a mission.